-Date o f the Meeting 4 th December 2017 Meetir ng Proceedings Reco rded by Gaudesia Apolot Subjec t of the Meeting Meeting with Lamwo technical team (NUS, Engineer, District, Community Development Of Resources Officer, District Environment Officer) Item Summary of proceed edings Constraints to heal th service provision ffing at the center.
-There are many patients compared to the health workers. many passents compared to the meanin Clinical Offi cer 1 Nursing off cer 1 Enrolled nu rse 1 Mid wives 2 Lab Assista nt 1 rmation Assistant 1 Nursing Ass admit 8 people e the patients.
-It can only te of drug stock outs especially ARVs cture is needed especially the laboratory, out page room and more wards for children and men instructions. ce rates: Out of 9300 people in Apyeta village, 580 are HIV positive int, and present tates out of 3000 people in Apycia vinage, 300 , are the positive HIV/AIDS intervent a.
-Integrated ou ions within the host community treaches. b.
-Testing of all I nousehold members in case of an HIV positive meand counselling services mber in that household What social service Office and the NGO es are provided and by who?
-Child protection s in the area. services by the Probation Who are the vulne mothers. erable groups?
-The elderly, women, people with n disability, orphans, child What services are provided to people with special needs? a.
-The elderly is o n Senior Citizen Grant and Social Assistance Grant b.
-The Youth bene fit from Youth Livelihood Programs c.
-There is also Ug anda Entrepreneurship Program that benefits 2 g roups per sub county household chores, es of men and women among the host comm manage the home, sell the produce and fetch wat me, build houses and farming
+Date of the Meeting 4 th December 2017 Meeting Proceedings Recorded by Gaudesia Apolot Subject of the Meeting Meeting with Lamwo technical team (NUSAF Desk Officer District Engineer, District, Community Development Officer and District Natural Resources Officer, District Environment Officer) Item Summary of proce eedings Summary of proceedings Constraints to health service provision Inadequate staffing at the center.
+There are many patients compared to the h workers.
+Clinical Officer 1 Nursing officer 1 Enrolled nurse 1 Mid wives 2 Lab Assistant 1 Health information Assistant 1 Nursing Assistant 1 The capacity of the health center is too small to accommodate the patients.
+It car admit 8 people.
+There is high rate of drug stock outs especially ARVs More infrastructure is needed especially the laboratory, out patients room, consul room, dispensing room and more wards for children and men instead of one general w Stores for the drugs. te the patients.
+It can only atients room, consultation a.
+Integrated ofb.
+Testing of allc.
+Sensitization household members in case of an HIV positive me and counselling services ces are provided and by who?
+Child protection Who are the vulnerable groups?
+The elderly, women, people with disability, orphans, mothers. h disability, orphans, child a.
+The elderly is o b.
+The Youth ben provided to people with special needs? on Senior Citizen Grant and Social Assistance Grant efit from Youth Livelihood Programs Iganda Entrepreneurship Program that benefits 2 g household chores, les of men and women among the host comm manage the home, sell the produce and fetch wat ome, build houses and farming

-Date o of the Meeting 4 th December 2017 Meetii ng Proceedings Reco rded by Gaudesia Apolot Subject of the Meeting Meeting with Lamwo technical team (NUSAF Desk Officer Engineer, District, Community Development Officer and District Resources Officer, District Environment Officer) Item Summary of proceed edings Common causes of a.
+Date o f the Meeting 4 th December 2017 Meetir Meeting Proceedings Recorded by Gaudesia Apolot Subject of the Meeting Meeting with Lamwo technical team (NUSAF Desk Officer District Engineer, District, Community Development Officer and District Natural Resources Officer, District Environment Officer) Item Summary of proce edings Common causes o a.
 Drunkardness b.
-Economic prob c.
-Drug abuse violence and abuse ems Common modes of a.
-Physical (fightir b.
-Psychological to c.
-Family breakag g) orture handled by the poli . , child marriages?
+Economic prot c.
+Drug abuse f violence and abuse plems Common modes o a.
+Physical (fighti b.
+Psychological t c.
+Family breakag ng) corture Are there cases of handled by the po of sexual harassment and how are they handl lice in the area. ed?
 Yes.
-Cases of children not go ool to help in tracking child marriages. oing or missing school are What are the com mon grievances among the host community?
-So youth exual harassment which is mmon grievances between refugees and host e water points and firewood collection points : community?
-Sharing of The Local Governmenthe District Technic entire area council ng grievance resolution mechanisms and structurent Structures for grievance resolution are in placal Planning Committee, (consisting of the Chairmors) sub county level there is the Technical Planning clan heads and their structures that deal in grant clan heads and their structures that ce.
+They are usually Are there cases of child marriages?
+Yes.
+Cases of children not going or missing school a reported to the school to help in tracking child marriages. oing or missing school are What are the con common among th nmon grievances among the host community?
+Sne youth exual harassment which is What are the common grievances between refugees and host community?
+Sharing or resources mainly the water points and firewood collection points t community?
+Sharing of What are the existing grievance resolution mechanisms and structures?
+The Local Government Structures for grievance resolution are in place.
+At the District, there the District Technical Planning Committee, (consisting of the Chairman and his executives an entire area councilors) sub county level there is the Technical Planning Committee.
+There are land committees and clan heads and their structures that deal in grievance resolutions in the communities. ace.
 At the District, there is nan and his executives and ning Committee.
 There are Are they effective?
-Yes, they are effective s about land ownership handled?
-These are hand the sub county Technical Planning Committee. view cases. • been taken to build peace between refugees a beaceful co-existence and human rights and -
+Yes, they are effective How are grievances about land ownership handled?
+These are handled by the Clan heads, sub county chiefs and the sub county Technical Planning Committee.
+These committees sit or monthly basis to review cases. • e been taken to build peace between refugees peaceful co-existence and human rights and -